Teaching your team to “fish where the fish are”.

 - Follow up, follow up, follow up…

-First Key operations specialists are real beer people with contemporary plant management experience.
-Our team has hands-on experience planning, leading and working with breweries to sustainably implement continuous improvement programs.
-We assist clients to improve their cost competitiveness through progressive productivity improvements, modern product processing techniques, and superior brewing education and training.
+First Key operations specialists are real industry people with contemporary plant management experience.
+Our team has hands-on experience planning, leading and working with breweries and beverage companies to sustainably implement continuous improvement programs.
+We assist clients to improve their cost competitiveness through progressive productivity improvements, modern product processing techniques, and superior education and training.
 When embarking on an improvement program it is critical to choose those strategic processes that will make a real, and visible, difference to the business.
 By focusing on areas that can have a major impact everyone is energized and solutions can reap big gains in performance and profit.

 The First Key formula for successful implementation includes:

 - Ensuring that the improvement team’s composition is such that it can create the necessary changes on its own.
 Leaders effect meaningful change.